 MY BASIC SCONE RECIPE

 It took me years to be able to make a decent scone, but once I’d learned the knack there was no stopping me.
-I’m now employed to make them for a local coffee shop and I must have made at least 30-40 thousand scones over the past half dozen years.
 You could say that I’m now well practised!

 450g of self-raising flour